VILLASframework/documentation/docs/node/guides/lab2.md

 Before we proceed to other tools,  we need to get familiar with VILLASnode's configuration file format.
 The configuration file is used to describe the connectivity of a _super node_.
 Hence, it contains a list of _nodes_ and _paths_ and general settings.
-A reference of all available configuration options is available on the @ref node-config page.
+A reference of all available configuration options is available on the [configuration](../config/index.md) page.

 VILLASnode supports two formats for its configuration file: